Skip to content

 Using the SSH Key in GitHub Actions

-With your SSH keys set up, you can now use them in your GitHub Actions workflow to automate deployment.
-Here's the relevant section of your GitHub Actions workflow file to use the SSH key:
+With your SSH keys set up, you can reference them in your GitHub Actions workflow to automate deployments.
+Below is an example of how to configure a workflow to use the SSH key:

 yaml